 Three separate locations were highlighted as cluster points across the petrochemical work-site; ideal locations for each refuge include the administration and wharf services buildings as well as the bulk liquids wharf area.
 Where no existing building was suitable for conversion to provide a safe room, standalone refuges were required.

 Transform Existing Building into a Shelter-in-Place Solution

 Dual custom ChemSAFE Sealed Rooms were constructed utilising the existing structures; providing the highest level of chemical protection during an emergency while creating useable spaces for daily activities.
-Two buildings were converted into a 60-person and 40-person shelter, respectively.
+Two buildings were converted into 60-person and 40-person shelters, respectively.

 Each SIP was equipped with automated life support systems; CO and CO2 scrubber, fixed internal and external digital gas monitoring, positive pressure maintenance systems, and climate control.
 All systems are supported by dedicated, uninterrupted power supplies, guaranteed to continue functioning throughout a significant event.
 This approach generates a Class 1 Safe Room for sheltering in place.

 A vestibule is placed between the sealed rooms and surrounding entry, to prevent the ingress of smoke and toxic gases.
 This vestibule acts as a staging area between the refuge and the outside environment.
 To ensure correct entry, the emergency response plan included detailed entry procedures, highlighting the strict requirement not to open the refuge door if the external door is open.

 Install Chemical Safe Havens at External Muster Points

 Personnel located on the wharf and outside at the time of accidental release need a secure, safe location to shelter.
 A safe haven is a purpose-built refuge, explicitly designed for the hazards of the petrochemical industry.